Lower Georgia Avenue Equitable Development Project

 What is the Community Partnership?

 The Lower Georgia Avenue Community Partnership is a forum intended to facilitate discussion, information sharing, and consensus-based decision-making to support the visioning of a revitalized Lower Georgia Avenue Corridor.
 For decades, communities have felt negatively impacted by threats to local business sustainability, racial division, residential displacement, and safety concerns.
 The Community Partnership is grounded in equitable development, seeking to bring inclusive benefits to the surrounding neighborhoods of Pleasant Plains, Park View, and Ledroit Park.
-A key output of the Community Partnership is a set of community-driven recommendations to guide Councilmember Nadeau’s legislation and community-led initiatives.
+A key output of the Community Partnership is a set of community-driven recommendations to guide Councilmember Nadeau’s legislation and a number of community-led initiatives.

 The Lower Georgia Avenue Community Partnership is a multi-stakeholder forum designed to foster “win-win” decision-making through: 1) Inclusive and equitable advisory participation by key residents and stakeholders, and 2) Collaboration and agreement among developers, community organizations, key partners, and project beneficiaries.
 This Community Partnership will engage community and city leaders in master planning and neighborhood quality of life initiatives.
 Stakeholders will be brought together to address specific issues such as affordable housing, transit-oriented development, and community and place-making.